-A good shot list maximizes your shooting time and limits downtime across all departments.
-In this post we’ll discuss the essentials of the shot list, and provide the only film & photography shot list template you’ll ever need, free.
+A good shot list maximizes shooting time and limits downtime across all departments.
+In this post, we lay out the essentials of a shot list, and provide the only film & photography shot list template you’ll ever need, free.

 How to make a shot list strategic

 Creative shot choices aside, it’s easy to forget that a shot list is a strategic document.
 Creating a shot list is essentially like creating a shooting gameplan for the day.